grb-bs-go/bs-ipstack-container-task-go/README.md

 {"IP":"1.2.3.4","Latitude":"-27.467580795288086","Longitude":"153.02789306640625"}

 # geoip Dev & Build
-The following docker commands were used to build and upload the image.
+The following docker commands were used to build and upload the image (refer simple Dockerfile).
 $ docker build -t jessltd2007/geoip-bs-go .
 $ docker push jessltd2007/geoip-bs-go

 ### IDE (VSCode)
-To install/run app within IDE or CL... install go & git gh repo clone grb-bs-go/bs-ipstack-container-task-go go mod download go run main.go
+To install/run app within IDE or CL... install latest go & git gh repo clone grb-bs-go/bs-ipstack-container-task-go go mod download go run main.go

 Functional Testing
 go test

 ### Issue with IPv6 not working (api.ipstack.com)
- IPv4 address work, but the IPStack consistently returns zero latitude/longitude values for all IPv6 addresses.
+geoip IPv4 address location resolution works, but the IPStack API consistently returns ZERO latitude/longitude values for all IPv6 addresses.
 $ geoip 0:0:0:0:0:ffff:502c:4d78 access-key
 {"IP":"::ffff:502c:4d78","Latitude":"0","Longitude":"0"}
- I noticed all common forms of IPv6 address formats (short/long) also didnt work on www.ipstack.com website either so assume not supported by IPStack (for now).
+I noticed same result when inputting all common forms of IPv6 address formats (short/long) into the www.ipstack.com website form tool, so assume IPv6 not supported by IPStack (would require further investigation).

 # Security
-Security is whole subject compassing layered infrastructure-centric security practices n conventions across the Cloud/Cluster/Container/Code.
-Contemporary IaC Pipeline-based Build & Deploy of containerised applications is based on Build/Test/Image/Scan/Verify cloud-native toolsets.
-Container security testing should encompass both static code & dynamic environment SAST/DAST regimes for example Trivy & Clair (currently learning as part of CNCF CKS cert).
-In this simple Go application context, note the access-key is deliberately not included in the program logging.
-This secret key should be securely stored (cloud secrets/vault etc) and must be input by each geoip utility user.
+Security is an entire subject compassing layered infrastructure-centric security practices n conventions across the Cloud/Cluster/Container/Code.
+The contemporary IaC Pipeline-based Build & Deploy of containerised applications is based on Build/Test/Image/Scan/Verify cloud-native toolsets.
+Container security testing should encompass both static code & dynamic environment (SAST/DAST/IAST) regimes for example Trivy & Clair (currently learning as part of CNCF CKS training).
+In this simple Go application context, note the access-key is deliberately not included in the program logging output.
+This secret access key should be securely stored (cloud secrets/vault etc) and must be input by each geoip utility user.
 Run within a K8s cluster, we would rely on RBAC and layered cluster security best-practices to secure this containerised app.